JustinLi004/Double-Transposition-Cipher/WORKLOG.md

 ##5/23
 (15:15)Encode officially works, probably!
 Will test further throughout the day and begin work on decode.java.
+(15:35)Modified to allow taking numbers in the message.
+Testing has revealed no problems so far.

 #Jason Zhou
 ##5/16 - 5/18